Strut replacement cost

 Strut replacement cost at a chain operated tire/muffler/brake shop

 Chain operated tire/brake/muffler shops often run promotional strut replacement sale prices to draw in new customers, so their prices often appear to be lower than other shops.
 The most common promotion deal is: Buy 3 struts, get the fourth for free.
 But the promotional price is often a bait-and-switch offer.
 Once in the door, the shop will add try to upsell you on a better strut or add the cost of strut mounts and alignment.

 Worse yet, since company owned and franchised chain stores buy so many struts, they usually buy a “look alike” strut unit that’s actually a lower quality part.
 The chain offers you a lifetime guarantee to make you think you’re getting a top quality part.
 But many times you’re getting a bottom of the barrel low quality part that will fail sooner than a high quality aftermarket part or one sold by the dealer.
 Here’s the catch; if the part fails, the chain will replace the strut for free, but YOU pay for the labor.

-If you plan on keeping your vehicle for a long time, I recommend staying away from company owner chain repair shops.
+If you plan on keeping your vehicle for a long time, I recommend staying away from company owned and franchised chain repair shops.